 The evaluation committee submits NMBU 4.4 Assessment of the thesis to email@example.com no later than 25 working days before the planned public defence.
 Upon approval the assessment report will be sent to the PhD candidate no later than 20 working days before the planned public defense.

-NMBU wish to make the work known to a broader audience than the university itself.
-As soon as the thesis is approved by the Evaluation Committee, please download and fill in the press release form and submit it to firstname.lastname@example.org.
-The Communication Department will from this information be able to prepare an article for the internet ahead of the public defence.
+NMBU wishes to make the doctoral work known to a broader audience than the university itself.
+As soon as the thesis has been approved by the evaluation committee and the faculty, please download and fill in the Press release form and submit it to firstname.lastname@example.org (Cc: email@example.com).
+Based on this form, the Communication Department will prepare an article for the internet published ahead of the public defence.
 Some advice on how to present your work to make the reader have a glimpse of the achievements and what has been done is given in the press release form.